Cecilia Reyes: Other versions

 In the Age of X-Man reality, Dr. Cecilia Reyes is the Medical Instructor of the 10th Year class within the Summers Institute Of Higher Learning, located in Winchester, NY.

 In Days of Future Now, Cecilia survived the death camp Neverland and tried to help Wolverine to change the past to prevent "Days of Future Now" from ever happening.
 While watching over him, she was shot in the back by a Fantomex who was under the control of Sublime.

-In X-Men: The End, she also had survived Neverland and has married Beast and they have three children (two boys and one girl), Ciaran, Francesca & Miguel McCoy.
+In X-Men: The End, she also had survived Neverland and has married Beast.
+They have three children (two boys and one girl): Ciaran, Francesca, and Miguel McCoy.

 In other media

 Dr. Cecilia Reyes appears in The New Mutants, portrayed by Alice Braga.
-This version works for the Essex Corporation, who tasked her with monitoring potential recruits.
+This version works for the Essex Corporation, who tasked her with monitoring potential recruits, until she is killed by the Demon Bear.